michael-s-downs/thethingineed/README.md

     ```

 8. **Query expansion**
-    This action allows the user to expand the original query in multiple queries in order to improve the LLM response or the chunks retrieved.
+    This action allows the user to expand the original query into multiple queries in order to improve the LLM response or the chunks retrieved.

    Parameters of this action:

-   - **Type** (string): Method to use for the expansion. (langs)
+   * **Type** (string): Method to use for the expansion. (langs)

-   - **Langs** (string, list): Languages to translate the query while using the langs type.
+   * **Langs** (string, list): Languages to translate the query while using the langs type.

    Within this action, there is one type:

-   - **Lang Expansion**: This expansion method, translates the original query to the received languages by calling genai-llmapi and creates new retrieve action steps in order to call genai-inforetrieval with each query.
-In languages list the user can specify the entire language or an abbreviation like "en" or "ja".
-Param model is optional.
+   * **Lang Expansion**: This expansion method, translates the original query to the received languages by calling genai-llmapi and creates new retrieve action steps in order to call genai-inforetrieval with each query.
+In languages list the user can specify the entire language or an abbreviation like "en" or "ja". <i>Model</i> parameter is optional.

     Example: